 Do you want to race but can’t afford the entry fee?
 We can help with our Trail Mix Fund.

 Every finisher earns a Stumptown pint glass.
-The top 3 male and female finishers receive prizes from our sponsors.
-We also have awards for 1st-3rd place age group (in 10-year age categories) and non-binary winners.
+The top 3 male, female, and non-binary finishers receive prizes from our sponsors.
+We also have awards for 1st-3rd place age group (in 10-year age categories).
 There are plenty of great raffle prizes too.

 The race start is a quarter mile up Leif Erikson from the gate at the top of Thurman St. Map.